Measured Marketing – how are you measuring your marketing activities?

-Adjusting your marketing activity based on the evidence
+Adjusting your marketing activity based on the data and evidence?

 In many activities that we carry out within the business, measurements should be taken to understand how successful and effective the tasks have been.

 Your company accounts demonstrate your turnover and profit.
 These are usually part of your business goals.
 These can be benchmarked with other companies and with your business goals.